 "Area of Special Flood Hazard" is the land in the floodplain within the Town of Canterbury subject to a one percent or greater possibility of flooding in any given year.
-The area is designated as zone A on the FHBM and is designated on the FIRM as zones A and A13.
 The area is designated as Zone(s) A and AE on the Flood Insurance Rate Map.